shaneawilson/ticket-lifecycle/README.md

 </p>
-Set tickets and assigned to proper individual.
+Operating under the admin panel, I am setting the severity level of each customer ticket and assigning each ticket to the proper department/individual.
 </p>
 <br />